What You Should Know

-When you apply for life insurance, chances are that you may have to complete a medical exam during the underwriting process.
+When applying for life insurance, chances are that you may have to complete a medical exam during the underwriting process.
 This medical exam is used by the insurance company to verify your health and assess risk.

 After you complete a life insurance application, you will be contacted by your insurance company, an insurance agent, or a third-party company that conducts the company's medical exams to schedule your appointment.

 In some cases, you may be able to schedule your exam to take place at your home or place of work.
 Some third-party companies may also have their own locations.

 The medical exam may consist of the following:

 - Checking your height, weight, heart rate, and blood pressure